 Have your say: The speech bubbles indicate when you can have your say.
+5 -

-&lt;sup>1Any application that affects a public right of way, falls within a Conservation Area, affects a listed building or involves a departure from the Local Plan or a Neighbourhood Plan.
+2Any application that affects a public right of way, falls within a Conservation Area, affects a listed building or involves a departure from the Local Plan or a Neighbourhood Plan.